-Where most organization strategic plan process finds more in common with Moses’ descent from the mountain, crowdsourcing, itself, is an open call; and an open call to, an often, undefined group.
-Instead of a strategic plan pronouncement, strategic plan involvement.
+Where most organization strategic plan process finds more in common with Moses’ descent from the mountain, crowdsourcing, itself, is an open call; and an open call to, an often-undefined group.
+The result: replace a strategic plan pronouncement with strategic plan involvement.

-Crowdsourcing for a solution is the antithesis of the bureaucratic and often autocratic work performed by chosen few, behind closed doors, and then unleashed onto the masses.
-What was once kept closely guarded planning process, and a strategic plan statistically likely to fail, is now outsourced to a group of people.
+Crowdsourcing for a solution is the antithesis of the bureaucratic, and often autocratic, strategic planning performed by chosen few, behind closed doors, and finally unleashed unto the masses.
+What once was a closely guarded-planning cabal and process, and a strategic plan statistically likely to fail, is now outsourced to a group of people.

 Crowdsourcing has a strong sociological theme and shares this vital link with a vibrant change approach known as Appreciative Inquiry (AI).
 AI taps into the impact of collaborative discovery, the wisdom of each as well as the collective wisdom of the crowdsourced insights.

-An original presentation of crowdsourcing, found in a 2006 Wired article, highlights the power of tapping into the crowd:
+An original presentation of crowdsourcing, found in a 2006 Wired Magazine’s Rise of Crowdsourcing article, highlights the power of tapping into the crowd:

 - “The strength of a network … is exactly the diversity of intellectual background”.